Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_arctic/getting_started_with_snowpark_for_python_streamlit.md

 id: getting_started_with_snowflake_arctic
-summary: This guide provides the instructions for writing a Streamlit application that uses Snowflake Cortex and Snowflake Arctic Large Language Model.
+summary: This guide provides the instructions for writing a Streamlit application that uses Snowflake Arctic for custom tasks like summarizing long-form text into JSON formatted output using prompt engineering and Snowflake Cortex task-specific LLM functions to perform operations like translate text between languages or score the sentiment of a piece of text.
 categories: featured,getting-started,data-engineering,app-development
 environments: web
 status: Published